Frequently Asked Questions

 How much is the tattoo going to cost?

 All tattoos done by me are completely based on time.
-I typically charge $150/hour and have a minimum of $75.
-If you're getting tattooed by me at a convention, I have a $100 minimum and charge $150/hour.
+I typically charge $200/hour and have a minimum of $150.
+If you're getting tattooed by me at a convention, I have a $200 minimum and charge $250/hour.
 Some tattoos are small but have lots of detail making the tattoo very time consuming and some tattoos are large and are able to be applied quickly.
 Once a design is drawn up to size, I can give a better idea of the cost in most cases.
-All appointments require a $100 deposit that is applied to the cost of your tattoo.
+All appointments require a deposit that is applied to the cost of your completed tattoo at the last session.
+The cost of the deposit depends on the amount of time needed for the tattoo or the number of appointments needing to be scheduled.

 Are there any tattoos you won't do?